Case Management Services

 • Identify the client’s needs and make recommendations

-• Work with the client / client’s family to agree and implement a plan
+• Work with the client / client’s family to implement a plan

 • Use current research and best practice to guide case management intervention

-• Identify and commission most appropriate services to meet the client’s needs
+• Identify and commission the most appropriate services to meet the client’s needs

 • Develop a positive working relationship with the client and family